dbos-inc/dbos-docs/docs/typescript/programming-guide.md

 The code for this guide is available [on GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/typescript/greeting-guestbook).

-Next, to learn how to build more complex applications, check out our Python tutorials and [example apps](../examples/index.md).
+Next, to learn how to build more complex applications, check out our TypeScript tutorials and [example apps](../examples/index.md).